team-goujon/Deezer/README.md

 | `FLY_API_TOKEN` | Fly.io API token | Auto-deploy workflow |

 **Find Deezer SID and DEEZER ARL:**

-To find the cookie, you can run (locally) the script get_cookies.py, with `DEEZER_EMAIL` and `DEEZER_PWD` as local environment variables to print SID AND ARL in your terminal.
+To find the cookie, you can locally run the script get_cookies.py, with `DEEZER_EMAIL` and `DEEZER_PWD` as local environment variables to print SID AND ARL in your terminal.

 **To create secrets:**
 1. Go to repo → Settings → Secrets and variables → Actions